 In 1981 when riots would consume Liverpool, the reds were in seventh heaven as Liverpool FC swept aside Bayern Munich to get through to the European Cup final against Real Madrid in May, 1981.
 Manager Bob Paisley seemed to have a golden touch notching up four first division titles, two European cups, the UEFA cup, the League Cup and other trophies in his seven years up to 1981.
 He had taken over from the revered Bill Shankly whose death later that year would plunge the city in to the kind of mourning seen for heads of state.

-This was an era when Liverpool football club seemed an unstoppable force giving a city buffeted by economic woes a much needed boost.
+This was an era when Liverpool FC seemed an unstoppable force giving a city buffeted by economic woes a much needed boost.
 The local newspaper, the Liverpool Echo, taunted Bayern that they had been so cocky after a goalless first leg of the semi-final at Liverpool’s Anfield ground that they had been spotted handing out invitations to the Paris final afterwards.
 Scottish born midfield player Graeme Souness chuckled at this “Teutonic thinking”.

 “We always seem to play better when people are writing us off,” he noted.